-- 1. All proposed uses and development occurring within the shoreline jurisdiction must conform to Chapter 90.58 RCW, the SMA and this Master Program, whether or not a permit is required. - 2.
-The City will provide a mechanism for tracking project review actions, and will periodically review the cumulative effect of actions taken within the shoreline to ensure that the goal of no net loss of shoreline ecological functions is being met. - 3.
-"The City", for the purposes of making administrative decisions and processing permits as may be required by the SMP, means the Department of Community Development (DCD) and its Director. - 4.
-Permit procedures and enforcement shall be conducted in a manner consistent with constitutional limitations on regulation of private property as specified in WAC 173-26-186 (5) and WAC 173-26-191(2)(a)(iii)(A).
+- 1. Unless specifically exempted by statute, all proposed uses and development occurring within shoreline jurisdiction must conform to Chapter 90.58 RCW, the Shoreline Management Act and this Master Program whether or not a permit is required. - 2.
+The City will track project review actions, and will periodically review the cumulative effect of actions taken within the shoreline to ensure that the goal of no net loss of shoreline ecological functions is being met.